wheelsbot7/Lume/src/posts/javascript-demistify.md

 [^4]: For those of you using your brains for more important things than remembering number prefixes, that's 7 times.

 [^5]: Creator of Node.js and has a [Wikipedia page](https://en.wikipedia.org/wiki/Ryan_Dahl) shorter than _this_ article.
-My guy just revolutionized the modern internet and then proceded to use it as little as possible.
+My guy just revolutionized the modern internet and then proceeded to use it as little as possible.
 King.
 Check out his [blog](https://tinyclouds.org/) if you can, it's nice to see a titan of modern web design with a blog that _anyone_ could make.